patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * * Fixed a lot of bugs this semester, like individuals only having one of each ARL
 * * Fixed Arity of parent nodes not being updated

+### Sub Team Meeting Notes
+* We dedicated this week to getting the necessary primitives to get results
+* We decided that basing a model off of the BiDaf model was the best route to go.
+* Our embedding layers currently in EMADE would suffice

 ## Week 9, Oct 18th